Not having enough time has become one of the biggest reasons why we don’t do the things we really want to.

 A simple example can be writing a book as a project.
 There are many things that have to be done like deciding on a topic, choosing a title and sub-title, identifying the chapters, creating an outline, deciding on the structure of each chapter, deciding on the length of the book, and so on.

-Once the outline is completed, then the next thing to focus on could be to start writing the chapter that we’re most familiar with, which can then lead to the other chapters becoming easier to write.
+Once the outline is completed, the next thing to focus on could be to write the chapter we’re most familiar with, which can then lead to the other chapters becoming easier to write.

 A number of things has happened as a result of using this rule consistently.